Rei-SwitchBot/faq/en-us/Bot.md

 Tap the Bot

-Tap Cloud Service
+Tap Third-party Service

-Enable the Cloud Service(connect your
+Enable the Third-party Service(connect your

 Hub Mini/Hub 2

-to enable its Cloud Service.
+to enable its Third-party Service.

 )

 Note:

-Cloud services cannot be used when using "Nearby Bot".
+Third-party Services cannot be used when using "Nearby Bot".

 If you are using SwitchBot App version 9.0 or later, simply place your Bot near the Hub